-After initial successful implementation, the food security part of the adaptation project concluded in the case of the 'abandoned home garden' and discussion about it began (Chapter 4).
+After initial successful implementation, the food security part of the adaptation project in Dixon Reef temporarily concluded in the case of the

+'abandoned home gardens' and discussion about it began (Chapter 4).
 Debates between villagers and representatives of the NGO were initiated through this heated discussion over those home gardens, because of the different approaches to it.
-Therein the NGO's approach considered 'taking care of the ground' with methods of soil preparation and a constant build-up of a humus layer in one location.
-In their view, this gives gardeners permanent access to fresh food especially when they were prevented from taking on the long and time-consuming walks into 'the bush' every day.
-People in the Dixon Reef area did at first embrace these new techniques of mulching, composting etc. outside, but especially inside, their home gardens according to the NGO's intention, and the project accordingly became an early success story.
+The NGO's approach considered 'taking care of the ground' with methods of soil preparation and a constant build-up of a humus layer in one location.
+In the view of the NGOs, this gives gardeners permanent access to fresh food, especially when they are prevented from taking on the long and time-consuming walks into 'the bush' every day.
+People in the Dixon Reef area did at first embrace new techniques of mulching, composting etc. outside, but especially inside, their home gardens according to the NGO's intention, and the project accordingly became an early success story.
 However, during the El Niño event, they did not follow these methods up.
-During that time, people in Dixon did not focus on the home gardens.
-Friction happened in which people discussed but did not come to the point of talking about what gardening actually is for people in Dixon Reef.
-Dixoners' approach rather expressed what was spoken of as 'we cannot force the ground' and they continued to prepare gardens according to their previous practices - shifting garden plots and gardening by following the principle of cultivating in different locations and different gardens with a diversity of plants.
-However, instead of seeing these moments as a problem or possible failure of the whole programme, I argue that these frictions opened up discussion and moments to reflect about practices among my interlocutors and between me and my interlocutors, to further make sense of these ontological differences.
-Upon their own discussions in the programme, villagers tried to reflect on their own approaches to cultivation, opening up discussion about their klaemet jenj worlding.
+During that time, people in Dixon Reef did not focus on the home gardens.
+Discussions were characterised by friction and did not reach the point of talking about what gardening actually is for people in Dixon Reef.
+Reflecting on these events, I interpreted their approach as the frequent statement of 'we cannot force the ground' in their relational approach to the ground.
+Villagers continued to prepare gardens according to shifting plots and following the principle of cultivating in different locations and different gardens with a diversity of plants.
+Instead of seeing these moments as a problem or possible failure of the whole programme and workshops, I argue that these frictions opened up discussion and moments to reflect about practices among my interlocutors and between me and my interlocutors, to further make sense of these ontological differences.
+In their own discussions during the programme, villagers tried to reflect on their own approaches to cultivation, opening up discussion about their climate change worlding.
 They approached mekem garen as constant innovation, in time of crises but also through circular approaches to starting and re-starting their cultivation parcels, both inside and outside the village.